watson/npm-dependency-db/README.md

 ### `Event: running`

-Emitted when the `updater.feed` starts flowing.
+Emitted when the `updater.feed` is ready.

 ### `Event: processed`